Aiven-Open/pghoard/README.rst

 ``authentication_error``

 There has been a problem in the authentication of at least one of the PostgreSQL connections.
-This usually denotes either a wrong username or password or incorrect ``pg_hba.conf`` settings.
+This usually denotes a wrong username and/or password.

+``pg_hba_conf_error``

+There has been a problem in the authentication of at least one of the PostgreSQL connections.
+This usually denotes a missing pg_hba conf entry.

 ``version_mismatch_error``